 Once the officer has reviewed the situation, they should explain what is wrong (if anything) and instruct you on how to resolve the issue – they may do this by a letter sent after the meeting.
 If HMRC say that you owe taxes for earlier periods, they should provide you with a formal explanation of the figures that they have calculated.
 If you have an adviser ask them to check these calculations.
 An adviser will challenge any findings by HMRC that they feel are inappropriate and try and minimise any liabilities HMRC are seeking to impose.

 If, broadly, you agree with HMRC’s findings, you can make a payment on account immediately (even if an exact final ‘settlement’ figure has not yet been agreed) in order to avoid incurring any more interest on unpaid taxes.

 If you do not agree with HMRC’s findings, you can appeal.
-This appeal can be heard at a Tax Tribunal.
+This appeal can be heard at an independent Tax Tribunal.
 The Tax Tribunal will then make a judgment based on the figures and evidence presented to them.

 You can find some high-level information about HMRC PAYE checks on GOV.UK.

 You can find some more in-depth information about HMRC PAYE checks in their Compliance Operational Guidance Manual (COG).
 The manual describes the approach taken by HMRC when reviewing an employer's compliance, for example, how errors are identified, how the extent of the employer's culpability is decided, how the amount of unpaid income tax and National Insurance contributions (NIC) is quantified (including the interest and penalties due) and how a settlement can be reached with the employer.

 In our section on deciding the status of your PA we explained that you can use an online tool provided by HMRC or contact HMRC for a written decision about the status of your PA.